arpeggiorpg/arpeggiorpg/README.md

   - crits
   - movement / geography
   - creature visibility
-- Design three classes:
+- Implement three example classes:
   - Warrior
   - Mage
   - Cleric
-- Design a bunch of enemies
+- Example enemies
-- Implement a progression system?
+- Support for some sort of character progression
 - Character balance tester using generative testing to see how builds perform in combat vs 1/N enemies, and with 1/N allies